Madrid Weekend Break Information

 The Faunia nature park will give families a whole day of fun.
 It's home to over 4,000 animals.
 Inside the park, several of the worlds eco-systems have been re-created, and animals and plants from all over the world live in each area.

-There is a huge fresh water lake where flamingos, ducks and swans live, and the central island of the lake is home a rare community of Capuchin monkeys.
+There is a large fresh water lake where flamingos, ducks and swans live, and the central island of the lake is home a rare community of Capuchin monkeys.

 To get to Faunia you can take the metro: